 Key Takeaways

-- Credit utilization is the amount of credit you have and how much of it you’re using.
+- Credit utilization is the percentage of your available credit that you're currently using.

 - Credit bureaus use credit utilization as a factor in determining your credit score.